ading2210/edpuzzle-answers/README.md

  - Includes a video skipper which allows for arbitrary navigation within an assignment
  - Shows various stats about the assignment
  - Has a decent looking GUI
+ - No login or extension required
+ - Works for private Edpuzzle videos
  - Licensed under the GNU GPL v3 license

 ## Creating the bookmarklet: